gbdrt/blog/src/230318_hyperjump.md

 date: "2023-03-18"
 ---

-I recently came accross [Hyperjump](https://hyperjumps.quantamagazine.org) -- a recent online game by [Quanta Magazine](https://www.quantamagazine.org/) -- and had a lot of fun playing this game.
+I recently came accross [Hyperjump](https://hyperjumps.quantamagazine.org) -- a new online game by [Quanta Magazine](https://www.quantamagazine.org/) -- and had a lot of fun playing this game.

 The goal is to order a set of digits into a sequence that follows simple arithmetic rules.